 Easy Garlic Citrus Chicken Fajitas

-How to make the best chicken fajitas with a garlic and citrus marinade and lots of vegetables.
+How to make the juicy, flavorful chicken fajitas with our easy garlic and citrus marinade and lots of vegetables.
 Jump to the Easy Chicken Fajitas Recipe or read on to see our tips for making them.

 We’re allowed to pack warm tortillas with whatever we like.
 I go heavy on the veggies and sides.
 So much so that I’m always shocked at just how large I’ve made it.
 Adam, he’s a little more restrained – a few slices of chicken, a pepper or two and some shredded lettuce.